 The building incorporates both solar thermal and solar electric technologies and provides space to over half a dozen small enterprises and community businesses.
-It was also Giroscope’s HQ and office until a move to our current premises in 2016.
+It was also home to Giroscope’s HQ and office until a move to our current Coltman Street location in 2016.

 The ground floor is occupied by an artisan bakery, and the upper floor houses a classroom where English is taught to new arrivals to the UK.
 It also provides office space for several other social enterprises.

 In 2013 we bought and converted a second yard in Selby St., this houses our bicycle project and our wood shop as well as other small social enterprises.

 Giroscope also owns a popular vegetarian café off Newland Avenue and a shop, which along with the two Enterprise Parks help to create and sustain jobs in our community.